JayRVigilla/pub-quiz-backend/README.md

+# PUB QUIZ

-We've all been couped up for months this year thanks to COVID-19.
+We've all been cooped up for months this year thanks to COVID-19.
 One of the things I miss is going to pub quiz nights.
 SO I'm working on the backend of a pub quiz app.
+The eventual frontend will be a React app (maybe Native?).

 Designing API around being able to run a game like this: